JeyhunAli/RestAssured_Features/README.md

 Service Provider is a web application that allows access via OAuth.
 Protected Resource is the data the user wants to access.
 Tokens
-OAuth 1 Authorization uses Request Token and Access Token to get access to the resources on the resource server.
+OAuth1 Authorization uses Request Token and Access Token to get access to the resources on the resource server.

 Request Token – a token containing Consumer Key and Consumer Secret used to ask the service for authorization.